mamuso/yammer-sketch-tools/README.md

 ### Text / :scissors: Truncate text lines
 **Shortcut:** ctrl alt cmd t

 Cut the number of lines of a textbox, adding an ellipsis if needed.
-It works using works or characters.
+It works using words or characters.

 Most of the ideas are taken from the [sketch data populator plugin](https://github.com/preciousforever/sketch-data-populator/).